shopgate/cart-integration-shopware6/README.md

 ### Custom fields

-This is provided inside Shopgate amin panel to pass to Shopware.
-This has nothing to do with mapping to Shopware custom fields.
+These values can be set inside Shopgate admin panel or script to pass to Shopware & will bind to the Entities.
+One can also pass non-existing or existing customFields to Shopware.
+If a Custom Set exists for an entity (e.g. Order), and it has a customField defined, it will map.

 #### Customer

-- title - customer title
+- `title` - customer title
-- affiliateCode
+- `affiliateCode`
-- campaignCode
+- `campaignCode`
+- `accountType` - `business` or `private`
-- vatIds - provide a single VAT ID, `accountType` must be business for this to be set
+- `vatIds` - provide a **single** VAT ID, `accountType` must be `business` for this to be set
-- accountType - `business` or `private`

 #### Customer Address

-- department - department of a company
+- `department` - department of a company

+#### Order

+- `affiliateCode`
+- `campaignCode`
+- `customerComment` - a comment string from the customer